 It is also just as important to know when to remove a frequency as it is to know when to add a frequency.

 EQ’s come in many forms whether that be plugin or hardware form, and you’ll often find a producer using more than one type in any given mix.
+If you’re new to mixing and mastering then check out some of our favourite free EQ plugins to get you started.

 The Anatomy Of An EQ